potiuk/cancel-previous-runs/README.md

 Note that the match must be identical.
 If there are two jobs that have a different Branch they will both match the same pattern, but they are not considered duplicates.

+Also, this is one of the jobs It has also self-preservation turned off.
+This means that in case the job determines that it is itself a duplicate it will cancel itself.
+That's why checking for duplicates of self-workflow should be the last step in the cancelling process.

 ```yaml
 on:
   push: